 The truth is, while it might seem as though our hair has been put through the wringer, for most of us, the situation isn’t as bad as we think.
 In fact, several hairstylists I have spoken to this year have been surprised to find out that a lot of their clients’ hair is healthier than ever before.
 Why?
 Because we’ve been giving our strands a serious break.
 Less heat styling, colour treatments and bleach application, as well as many of us turning to nourishing at-home masks and serums mean that our hair is in a much stronger state than it was this time last year.

 And while we sadly didn’t get to live out our hair colour dreams this year, things are looking up for 2021.
-With the hope that we can get back in salon chairs on a regular basis again soon, our strands are finally ready for a bit of a refresh.
-To help provide serious inspo for the year ahead, I caught up with some of the best stylists and colourists out there to get their predictions on the hair colour trends they anticipate will be everywhere next year.
+With salons re-opening in England today offering us all some much-needed hope that we can get back in salon chairs on a regular basis again soon, our strands are finally ready for a bit of a refresh.
+To help provide serious inspo for the year ahead, I caught up with some of the best stylists and colourists out there to get their predictions on the hair colour trends they anticipate will be everywhere this year.

 It might seem a little crazy to suggest that super high-maintenance rainbow brights will be a key colour trend for 2021, but the truth is, it’s never been easier to achieve.
 “We have definitely felt a move towards two particular colour tribes recently: those who want to subtly enhance their natural colour and those looking to make an almost rebellious statement,” says Mark Leeson, Revlon Professional global artistic ambassador.